-7 - Which statement regarding spondylodiscitis is correct.
+- Which statement regarding spondylodiscitis is correct?

-- All patients are febrile.
+- □ All patients are febrile.

 - Back pain is an uncommon symptom.

+- □ Can be caused by haematogenous spread.

+- □ Staphylococcus aureus in an uncommon pathogen to cause spondylodiscitis.

+- Which statement regarding spondylodiscitis is correct?

+- □ All patients are febrile.

+- □ Back pain is an uncommon symptom.

 - Can be caused by haematogenous spread.

-- Staphylococcus aureus in an uncommon pathogen to cause spondylodiscitis.

-7 - Which statement regarding spondylodiscitis is correct.

-- All patients are febrile. - Back pain is an uncommon symptom. - \checkmark Can be caused by haematogenous spread. - Staphylococcus aureus in an uncommon pathogen to cause spondylodiscitis. - \rightarrow See slide 42 for further information.
+- □ Staphylococcus aureus in an uncommon pathogen to cause spondylodiscitis.

-- 8 Which is not a common indication for an unenhanced CT scan?

-- Intracranial haemorrhage

-- Sinusitis

-- Active abdominal bleeding

-- Spinal fracture

-- 8 Which is not a common indication for an unenhanced CT scan?
+Which is not a common indication for an unenhanced CT scan?

-- Intracranial haemorrhage
+- □ Intracranial haemorrhage

-- Sinusitis
+- □ Sinusitis

-- ✓ Active abdominal bleeding
+- □ Active abdominal bleeding

-- Spinal fracture
+- □ Spinal fracture

-- Renal colic
+- □ Renal colic

-- ightarrow See slide 14 for further information.